List of NHL rivalries: Los Angeles Kings vs. San Jose Sharks

-The Kings and Sharks met again in the playoffs for the second year in a row in the 2014 first round, further adding fuel to the rivalry in a series that turned out to be a seven-game series.
-San Jose had home-ice advantage and quickly stormed to a 3–0 series lead, winning on home ice 6–3 and 7–2 before edging the Kings at Staples Center 4–3 in overtime.
-The Kings then rebounded to send the series back to San Jose with a 6–3 victory in game four before winning on the road 3–0 in game five to head back to Los Angeles.
-A 4–1 win in Los Angeles for the Kings brought the series to seven games, with the Kings becoming just the ninth team in history to force a game seven after being down 0–3 in the series.
-Given the chance to become just the fourth team in NHL history to complete the unlikeliest of comebacks, the Kings won 5–1 in San Jose to win the series en route to their second Stanley Cup.
-In doing so, Mike Richards and Jeff Carter became the first NHL players to complete the comeback twice, both being part of the 2009–10 Philadelphia Flyers team that came back from 3–0 down to the Boston Bruins.
-In February 2015, the two teams faced off against each other in the 2015 NHL Stadium Series, an outdoor game at Levi's Stadium.
+The Kings and Sharks met again in the playoffs for the second consecutive year in the 2014 first round.
+San Jose had home-ice advantage and gained to a 3–0 series lead, winning on home ice 6–3 and 7–2 before edging the Kings at Staples Center 4–3 in overtime.
+The Kings then rebounded to send the series back to San Jose with a 6–3 victory in game four before winning on the road 3–0 in game 5 to head back to Los Angeles.
+A 4–1 win in Los Angeles for the Kings brought the series to seven games, with the Kings becoming just the ninth team in history to force a game seven after being down 3–0 in the series.
+Given the chance to become just the fourth team in NHL history, the Kings won 5–1 in San Jose to win the series en route to their second Stanley Cup.
+In February 2015, the two teams faced off against each other in the 2015 Stadium Series, an outdoor game at Levi's Stadium.
 The Kings won the game 2–1.

 Following a season where the Kings and Sharks missed the playoffs, both teams met in the 2016 first round.
 San Jose won in five games, en route to the Stanley Cup Final.

-As of the end of the 2024–25 season, San Jose leads the regular season record, 95–67–7–12, and the playoff record, 14–11 against Los Angeles.
+As of the end of the 2025–26 season, San Jose leads the regular season record, 96–68–7–12, and the playoff record, 14–11 against Los Angeles.

 Los Angeles Kings vs. Vegas Golden Knights

-One of the more recent rivalries to grow in the division, the Golden Knights joined the league as an expansion team prior to the 2017–18 NHL season.
-The Kings are longtime members of the league, particularly since their founding in 1967.
+The Golden Knights joined the league as an expansion team prior to the 2017–18 NHL season.
+The Kings were longtime members of the league, particularly since their founding in 1967.
 The Golden Knights instantly experienced playoff success upon their first season; reaching the 2018 Stanley Cup Final and eventually winning the 2023 Stanley Cup Final.
-At the time of the Knights' inception, the Kings were a dominant team in the division through most of the 2010s, winning two Stanley Cups in the process.
+At the time of the Knights' inception, the Kings had playoff pedigree, winning two Stanley Cups in the process.
 Both teams played an annual preseason game in Salt Lake City known as the Frozen Fury, which occurred between 2018 and 2023.
 The Kings in 2020 and 2023 traded longtime fan-favorite players Alec Martinez and goaltender Jonathan Quick respectively to Vegas, and both became pivotal pieces in the team's 2023 Stanley Cup victory.
-The two teams have met once in the postseason during the 2018 First Round, with the Golden Knights winning the series in a 4–0 sweep.
+The two teams have met once in the postseason during the 2018 first round, with the Golden Knights winning the series in a 4–0 sweep.

+As of the end of the 2025–26 season, Los Angeles leads the regular season record, 19–18–0–3, while Vegas has a playoff record, 4–0 against Los Angeles.